sxu-yaokx/MAGCN/docs/index.md

 Q1: Is the given topology (adjacency matrix) trustable?

 Q2: How to carry out the neighborhood aggregation or message passing when multi-view topologies of the graph are provided?

+In this paper, we propose a novel framework, termed Multiview Graph Convolutional Networks with Attention Mechanism (MAGCN), by incorporating multiple views of topology and attention based feature aggregation strategy into the computation of graph convolution.